 If you received a message saying that

 Windows couldn't be activated, here are a few reasons why it might not have worked, and some things you can try to fix the problem.
-For more info about activation errors, see Get help with activation errors.
+For more info about activation errors not listed on this page, see Get help with activation errors.

 For additional help with the activation process, contact support.

-If you see error 0xC004F061 when you try to activate Windows 8, it means one of the following:
+If you see error 0xC004F061 when you try to activate Windows 8.1 or Windows 8, it means one of the following:

-You're using a product key to upgrade to Windows 8, but a previous version of Windows wasn't on your PC.
-To upgrade to Windows 8, you need to have Windows 7, Windows Vista, or Windows XP already installed on your PC.
+You're using a product key to update to Windows 8.1 or Windows 8, but a previous version of Windows wasn't installed on your PC.
+To update, you need to have Windows 8, Windows 7, Windows Vista, or Windows XP already on your PC.

-If you formatted or replaced your hard drive, you won't be able to use a product key to upgrade to Windows 8.
-You'll need to install your previous version of Windows, and then reinstall Windows 8.
+If you formatted or replaced your hard drive, you won't be able to use a product key to update to Windows 8.1 or Windows 8.
+You'll need to install your previous version of Windows, and then reinstall Windows 8.1 or Windows 8.

 If you weren't able to install the feature pack you bought, contact support.
-For more info about adding features, see Add features to Windows 8: FAQ.
+For more info about adding features, see Add features: FAQ.

-If you took your PC to a repair shop or to a friend who builds and fixes PCs, it's possible that a different version of Windows was installed to complete a repair.
-Or if the repair shop or your friend used a different product key for your PC, that key might be blocked if it was used on more PCs than the Microsoft Software License Terms allow.
+If you took your PC to a repair shop or to someone who builds and fixes PCs, it's possible that a different version of Windows was installed to complete a repair.
+Or, if a different product key was used for your PC, that key might be blocked if it was used on more PCs than the Microsoft Software License Terms allow.

-If Windows was activated before you took it to the repair shop or your friend, then re-entering the product key that came with your PC or original copy of Windows might solve the problem.
+If Windows was activated before your PC was repaired or rebuilt, then re-entering the product key that came with your PC or original copy of Windows might solve the problem.
 You can also try reinstalling your original version of Windows.

-If your product key is being used on more PCs than the Microsoft Software License Terms allow, you'll need to buy a product key for each one of your PCs in order to activate them.
+If your product key is being used on more PCs than the Microsoft Software License Terms allow, you'll need to buy a product key or copy of Windows for each of your PCs in order to activate them.